danomarr/danomarr.github.io/_posts/2016-02-15-fundamentals.md

 How are code and martial arts similar?

-To be clear: I am not an master of either.
+I am not an master of either.
 Being a master is knowing the right thing to do, at the right time, in the right measure.
 And mastery needs diligent, aspirational practice.
 Constantly.

 Both code and martial arts are a practice.
 By showing up, learning something new, and applying it, it sinks in and slowly becomes understood.
 You have learned a skill you can use in a similar situation later.
 This takes time.